Serpej/Technigo-Projects/technigo-project-quiz-main/README.md

 This is a Buzz Quiz to tell what Magic The Gathering color you are!
 It's a simple design where you have 6 questions per component, one for each color and one for colorless.
 In the end It displays the resulting data and gives some information about what the color combination stands for.

+1. First I sketched what the question components and final result should look like.
+2. Then I made a data.Json file for my questions and a basic mapping of the data to make the component work.

 Replace this readme with your own information about the project.
 You can include things like: